 My son, David, was 13 years old when he was diagnosed with acute lymphoblastic leukemia (ALL).
 My husband and I are both medical professionals, and cancer never entered our minds when David exhibited signs of fatigue, sore throat and listlessness.

 When I was 3-years-old, I was diagnosed with Acute Lymphoblastic Leukemia.
 Although I have been cancer free for 18 years, cancer continues to touch my life in a variety of ways.
-Most recently, I lost my Dad, Dave, to Acute Myeloid Leukemia.
 I try to stay connected to people who understand what I’m going through.
-It really helps to talk with others who get it.